benzman81/homebridge-http-webhooks/README.md

 ## Air Quality sensor
 For air quality sensors the value for `NEWVALUE` is the new air quality value (Between 1-5, 1 Excellent).

+## Leak sensor
+For leak sensors the value for `NEWVALUE` is the new leak state value (1 for leak, 0 for dry).

 # Thermostat
 To update a thermostat you can update four different values:
 * Current temperature reading: `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&currenttemperature=NEWVALUE`